So, I’d been wondering what to write about this week and then struck pay-dirt when I was having a conversation with a very good Twitter friend.

 That’s how I come up with my characters.

-So hence the spreadsheet.
-Here’s an example of what it looks like…
+So hence the Spreadsheet of Doom™.
+Here’s an example of what part it looks like…

-Keeping them organised like that means that I can keep track of both their physical characteristics, their character traits and their secrets.
+Keeping them organised like this means that I can keep track of their physical characteristics, their character traits and their secrets.
 It’s important that each one is distinctively different to me.
 I want the reader to be able to read different characters and get different things from them.

 Whether I’ve succeeded or not is up to the reader, but that’s the aim.